Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-In computational complexity theory, the technique of diagonalization led to some early successes.
-Historically, it was invented by Georg Cantor \cite{Can91} to show that there are more real numbers than algebraic numbers, then it was used by Turing to show that the halting problem is undecidable \cite{Tur37}, and then refined to prove computational complexity lower bounds by Hartmanis et al. \cite{HS65}.
-A typical theorem in this area is that more time/space buys more computational power (see \cite{Coo73,FS07,Pap94}), for instance, there are functions computable in time $n^2$, say, which are not computable in time $n$.
-The heart of such arguments is the existence of a universal Turing machine, which can simulate every other Turing machine with only a small loss in efficiency.\footnote{ At the end of the work, it will become clear that the notion of {\it Enumerable of Turing machines} is a prerequisite for application of diagonalization.}
+More interestingly, the technique of diagonalization led to some early successes in computational complexity theory.
+In history, it was invented by Georg Cantor \cite{Can91} to show that there are more real numbers than algebraic numbers, then it was used by Alan Turing to show that there exists a sequence that is not computable (see \cite{Tur37}, p.
+246), and then refined to prove computational complexity lower bounds by Hartmanis and Stearns \cite{HS65}.
+A typical theorem in this area is that more time/space buys more computational power \cite{HS65,Coo73,FS07,FS17,Pap94,Sip13,AB09}.
+For instance, there are functions computable in time $n^2$, say, which are not computable in time $n$.
+At present, we assume that the heart of such arguments is the existence of a universal Turing machine, which can simulate every other Turing machine with only a small loss in efficiency. \footnote{ At the end of the work, it will become clear that the notion of {\em Enumerable of Turing machines} is an important prerequisite for application of diagonalization techniques.}

-The famous $\mathcal{P}$ versus $\mathcal{NP}$ problem, which unquestionably has caught the interest of the mathematical community (see \cite{Coo03} for evidence), is a major question in computational complexity theory, and it is also considered the most fundamental question in computer science.
-The question asks whether every problem in $\mathcal{NP}$ can also be solved in polynomial-time by a deterministic Turing machine.
-It appeared explicitly for the first time in the papers of Cook \cite{Coo71} and Levin \cite{Lev73}.
-We refer readers to Wigderson \cite{Wig07} for more background on the $\mathcal{P}$ versus $\mathcal{NP}$ problem.
-As far as we know, many of the methods used to attack the $\mathcal{P}$ versus $\mathcal{NP}$ problem (in the direction of $\mathcal{P}\neq\mathcal{NP}$) have been combinatorial or algebraic; for example, circuit lower bound, diagonalization, and relativization \cite{BGS75}, but all of these attempts fail (see \cite{Coo00, Wig07}).
-As mentioned above, the diagonalization technique was invented by Cantor \cite{Can91} to show that there are more real numbers than algebraic numbers.
-There is an important doubt: can diagonalization resolve the $\mathcal{P}$ versus $\mathcal{NP}$ problem?
-Researchers realized in the 1970s that diagonalization alone may not be able to resolve the $\mathcal{P}$ versus $\mathcal{NP}$ problem; it needs other new techniques besides diagonalization.
-To the best of our knowledge, we will say that the above viewpoint is a misunderstanding.
-In the following, Figure \ref{1}, which is from \cite{A1}, illustrates the Euler diagram for $\mathcal{P}$, $\mathcal{NP}$, $\mathcal{NP}$-complete, and $\mathcal{NP}$-Hard sets of problems in two possibilities:
+As we mentioned earlier, the diagonalization technique was invented by Cantor \cite{Can91} to show that there are more real numbers than algebraic numbers, and early on it demonstrated powers in separating two complexity classes.
+There is an important doubt: can the diagonalization approach resolve the $\mathcal{P}$ versus $\mathcal{NP}$ problem?
+Researchers realized in the $1970$s that diagonalization alone may not be able to resolve the $\mathcal{P}$ versus $\mathcal{NP}$ problem; it needs other new techniques besides diagonalization (see e.g., \cite{Sip13, AB09}).
+But, at the end of the work, we will say that the above point of view is partially correct and leave aside why we think so.